xieyulai/MSP-STTN/README.md

-# MSP-STTN
+# MSP-STTN for short- and long-term crow flow prediction
-MSP-STTN for short- and long-term prediction
+We are preparing the code and the data.